jlengstorf/lengstorf.com/content/drafts/labels.md

 I can't help that.
 Everyone gets their opinion.

-What I _can_ help is what I choose to believe about myself.
-Do I choose to believe that I'm restricted by the labels I've applied to myself?
+**I can't control what people believe about me; I _can_ control what I believe about myself.** Do I choose to believe that I'm restricted by the labels I've applied to myself?
 Or do I choose to make my decisions based on what will actually make me happy?

 I won't always get it right, but I'm sure as shit going to try and do the things that make me happy, and fuck worrying about a label that might contradict that choice.

-Maybe I'm not "supposed to" do a certain thing because of what other people assume I should do and be, but when the chips are down, I'll choose happiness over perceived appropriateness.
+Maybe I'm not "supposed to" do a certain thing because of what other people assume I should do and be, but when the chips are down, **I'll choose happiness over perceived appropriateness.
 Every.
 Fucking.
-Time.

-## But Isn't "Anti-Label" a Label?

-"Whoa whoa whoa," I can hear you thinking.
-"Isn't going 'anti-label' just another label that contrarian douchebags use to make themselves feel unique?"

-And it's hard for me to argue with that, because the difference between a rebellious teenager claiming anti-label as his label, and what I'm advocating here is kind of like pornography: hard to define, but "I know it when I see it."

-The key distinction is that my goal isn't to get people to describe me as "the anti-label guy".
-More importantly, I don't call myself that.

-People are bombarded with information on all fronts from the time they wake up until the time they fall asleep.
-So we take shortcuts: clichés, proverbs, aphorisms, maxims, and precepts.
-In many cases, these shortcuts are helpful: they provide shorthand for behavioral codes of conduct, pass down general wisdom, and compress complex ideas into a compact phrase (e.g. "a bird in the hand is worth two in the bush").

-But when we take these shortcuts with people, things get weird.
-Labels become stereotypes become prejudices, and we stop seeing someone as an individual — instead, we see her as a member of whatever group we've labeled her into (or, worse, the groups she's labeled _herself_ into).
-This is the sneaky little seed that grows into racism, classism, sexism, and all the other -isms: deciding that Jenny can't just be Jenny, because she's Jenny of the Women and therefore is burdened with all the preconceived roles and assumptions that we placed on the Women.[^white-guys]

-[^white-guys]:
-    As I've been thinking more and more about this — specifically about how labels supercede our personalities when we allow them to take over — it hit me in a real way (as opposed to the dim understanding that something is true) that these label issues that sit at the foundation of sexism, racism, et al. have never affected me, because the idea that I, Jason, could somehow be a representative of All White Men is absurd, and it sounds absurd to everyone.
-Yet somehow, whenever we see a woman or a black person in an interview, they're asked to answer questions on behalf of All Women or All Black People, as if it's somehow _not_ ridiculous to expect them to speak for "their kind".
-As if there's a cabal of All Women that meets every second Thursday to hash out what they stand for, and what major events do and don't count as "big wins for women everywhere".

-The most damaging effect, though, is when we take these shortcuts with ourselves.
-When I cop out on defining who I want to be and just adopt a label, I've relinquished control of my own identity.
-Rather than being an individual with my own unique assortment of ambitions, tastes, and idiosyncracies, I've removed my own will and chosen to let the group make those decisions for me.

-If [the story I tell myself]({{< ref "blog/stories.md" >}}) is that I am my labels, I've cut off huge areas of opportunity for personal development, exploration, new ideas, and growth.
-Not because I have an aversion to becoming better, but because I took a shortcut that prevented me from even _seeing_ that those opportunities existed in the first place.
+Time.**

 ## Are You Interested in a Label-Free Life?